sudoariel/PID-controller-for-EV3-with-arduino/README.md

-# PID-controller-for-EV3-with-arduino
+# PID Controller for EV3 with Arduino
-Arduino PID controller for EV3 - I2C communication
+Arduino PID controller for EV3
+- I2C communication protocol between Mindstorms EV3 and Arduino